 Table of Contents

-Arkansas Economic Development Commission (AEDC; also known as Central Office): Staff includes Steve Stanley, Jennifer Fowler and Cathy Ma.
+Arkansas Economic Development Commission (AEDC; also known as Central Office): Staff includes Tom Chilton, Jennifer Fowler, and Cathy Ma.
 The central EPSCoR office at AEDC is the primary awardee and will manage all project related communication with NSF.
 Any items that need to be discussed with the NSF program office need to go through AEDC.
 AEDC will also serve as a liaison between the SSC and Management Team/SAC.

 Science & Research Lead Contacts: Staff includes Jackson Cothren and Hanna Ford.
 Both are located at the University of Arkansas, Fayetteville and serve as the primary organizational lead for the science and research program.